New Explosive Wildfire Erupts Near Los Angeles - UrduPoint

 The fire came with the greater Los Angeles area still suffering after two enormous fires that killed more than two dozen people and destroyed thousands of structures.

-Robert Jensen from Los Angeles County Sheriff's Department urged everyone in the impacted area of the new blaze to leave immediately.
+Robert Jensen, of the Los Angeles County Sheriff's Department, urged everyone in the impacted area of the new blaze -- dubbed the Hughes Fire -- to leave immediately.

 "We've seen the devastation caused by people failing to follow those orders in the Palisades and Eaton fires," he said.